FeynGrav 4.0: Cheung-Remmen Variables

 The Hilbert action in $d$ dimensions

 is equivalent to the following Cheung-Remmen action:

 \end{theorem}

-We present the second line in the theorem only to see the direct relation with the previous publication \cite{Cheung:2017kzx,Alvarez:2025hym}.
+We present the second line of the theorem solely to highlight the direct relation with the previous publication \cite{Cheung:2017kzx,Alvarez:2025hym}.
 For further calculations, it is useful to work with the symmetric operators $\mathcal{O}$ and $\mathcal{O}^{-1}$.

 The action \eqref{Cheung-Remmen_action} is applicable in the most general setup.
 Our goal is to derive the Feynman rules, so we shall expand both the Cheung-Remmen and auxiliary variables about the flat background.
 To work with $A^\lambda_{\mu\nu}$ variables, we shall manipulate the indices of these operators in the following way: